 - Documentation of student learning and portfolio assessment are the required methods of assessing the learning of prekindergarten children.
 Rather than a report card, documentation shows children actively engaged in the processes of learning, captures milestones, and supports reflection in determining next teaching/learning plans.
-Portfolio assessment is purposeful, guided by the Essential Learning Experiences (ELEs) and "I Can" Statements, and shows what children can do over the course of the year. - The Ministry's Phase II Workshop: How Young Children Learn/ Using Documentation supports the documentation process. - Teachers require quality classroom cameras/iPads for the documentation process. - Cumulative folders are required for prekindergarten children.
+Portfolio assessment is purposeful, guided by the Essential Learning Experiences (ELEs), and shows what children can do over the course of the year. - Teachers require quality classroom cameras/iPads for the documentation process. - Cumulative folders are required for prekindergarten children.